hyf0/sicp-javascript-zh/book/chapter1.1.md

 点击查看答案
 </summary>

-According to section 1.1.5, evaluation of a application expression proceeds as follows:
+According to section 1.1.5，evaluation of a application expression proceeds as follows:

-- Evaluate the function expression of the application combination, resulting in the function to be applied.
+- Evaluate the function expression of the application combination，resulting in the function to be applied.
 - Evaluate the argument expressions of the combination.
 - Evaluate the return expression of the function with each parameter replaced by the corresponding argument.

-Thus the evaluation of the application expression a_plus_abs_b(5, -4) (1) evaluates a_plus_abs_b, resulting in the function given above, and (2) the arguments are already values.
-So we need to evaluate (3) the return expression of the function, with the parameters replaced by the arguments, thus: (-4 >= 0 ? plus : minus)(5, -4).
-With the same rules, we need to (1) evaluate the function expression, which in this case is the conditional expression -4 >= 0 ? plus : minus.
-Since the predicate evaluates to false, the function expression evaluates to minus.
-The arguments, again (2) are already values.
-Thus we end up evaluating (3) the body of minus with the parameters a and b replaced by 5 and -4, respectively, resulting in 5 - (-4), which will finally evaluate to 9.
+Thus the evaluation of the application expression a_plus_abs_b(5，-4) (1) evaluates a_plus_abs_b，resulting in the function given above，and (2) the arguments are already values.
+So we need to evaluate (3) the return expression of the function，with the parameters replaced by the arguments，thus: (-4 >= 0 ? plus : minus)(5，-4).
+With the same rules，we need to (1) evaluate the function expression，which in this case is the conditional expression -4 >= 0 ? plus : minus.
+Since the predicate evaluates to false，the function expression evaluates to minus.
+The arguments，again (2) are already values.
+Thus we end up evaluating (3) the body of minus with the parameters a and b replaced by 5 and -4，respectively，resulting in 5 - (-4)，which will finally evaluate to 9.

 </details>